yarrick/iodine/README-win32.txt

 == Running iodine on Windows:

+0. After iodine 0.6, you need Windows XP or newer to run.

 1. Install the TAP32 driver
    http://openvpn.net/index.php/open-source/downloads.html
    Choose OpenVPN 2.0.9 Windows Installer, when installing you can